Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_REDBrick.rst

 The touchscreen itself will be connected to two 150mm MakerBeams:

 * Insert four 6mm bolts into a 150mm MakerBeam.
-* Fasten two MakerBeam Corner Brackets to the bolts with two lock nuts each.
+* Fasten two MakerBeam Corner Brackets to the MakerBeam with two lock nuts each.
 * Insert two 12mm bolts in the MakerBeam at 90° to the corner brackets and fasten each one near the ends of the MakerBeam with a lock nut.